Ghini/ghini.desktop/doc/gui-test-plan.md

 Do not commit routine guided result artifacts.
 Commit a guided result only when it is intentionally used as evidence for a regression or merge request.

-Tracked follow-up: GitLab #6 covers making the guided visual workflow repeatable across the current critical-path scenarios.
+GitLab #6 recorded the initial guided visual workflow implementation.
+Keep this plan current when adding or retiring guided scenarios.

 ## Development Rules